 How many roof tiles will I need?

-Whether you’re hiring an expert or planning to install the tiles yourself, you’ll need to know how many to order to ensure your roof is completed in one go.
+Whether you’re hiring an expert or installing the tiles yourself, knowing the exact amount of tile you need is essential to completing your roof in one go.

-Although it’s difficult to determine the exact amount, a good indication of the quantity needed can be achieved by calculating the total roof area and dividing it by tile size.
-More details on this calculation can be found in our handy guide.
+Determining the exact amount of tiles you need can be difficult.
+Calculating the total roof area and dividing it by tile size is a good way to get a close estimate.
+You can find more details on this calculation in our handy guide.

 How to tile a roof